-In this report, the reductions calculated on total normalized nitrogen and phosphorus are not compared with the BSAP 2007 provisional country allocated reduction targets (CART) or the new CART adopted by the HELCOM Ministerial Meeting in October 2013.
-However, to facilitate future evaluation on progress in fulfilling the nutrient reduction requirements for the Baltic Sea, the reduction in normalized total nitrogen and phosphorus inputs from the reference period (1997-2003) to 2008-2010 is compared with the expected required reductions based on the scientifically developed maximum allowable inputs (MAI) adopted by the 2013 HELCOM Copenhagen Ministerial Meeting (HELCOM 2013a) (see Table 5.1).
+In this report, the reductions calculated on total normalized nitrogen and phosphorus are not compared with the BSAP 2007 provisional country allocated reduction targets (CART) or the new CART presented at the HELCOM Ministerial Meeting in October 2013.
+However, to facilitate future evaluation on progress in fulfilling the nutrient reduction requirements for the Baltic Sea, the reduction in normalized total nitrogen and phosphorus inputs from the reference period (1997-2003) to 2008-2010 is compared with the expected required reductions based on the scientifically developed maximum allowable inputs (MAI), presented and discussed at the meeting of HELCOM Heads of Delegation in September 2013 (HELCOM HOD 43/2013) (see Table 5.1).
 For the Baltic Proper, more than 35% of the required reduction of nitrogen seems to have been obtained in 2008-2010; however, this includes the reduction in nitrogen deposition from the EU20 and other non-HELCOM countries.
 For phosphorus inputs to the Baltic Proper, while more than 20% of the required reduction has been obtained, this also includes reductions in transboundary waterborne inputs from non-HELCOM-countries.
 The nutrient reductions to the Gulf of Finland from the reference period (2008-2010) constitute more than 35% and 25% of the potential reduction requirement of nitrogen and phosphorus, respectively.
 For the Kattegat, the reductions obtained by 2008-2010 were higher than the potential required reduction based on the revised MAI; however, part of these are caused by reduced atmospheric emissions from the EU20 and other non-HELCOM countries.
 Phosphorus inputs to the Gulf of Riga have increased with nearly 400 tonnes, even though there is a potential reduction need of more than 300 tonnes.
-As a part of the PLC-6 project, a statistical test has been developed to determine the fulfillment of the reduction targets - it will be implemented based on the revised MAI and new CART adopted by the 2013 HELCOM Ministerial Meeting.
+As a part of the PLC-6 project, a statistical test has been developed to determine the fulfillment of the reduction targets - it will be implemented after the HELCOM Ministerial Meeting has decided on the revised MAI and new CART.